wp-plugins/visualizer/readme.txt

 5. Charts library

 == Changelog ==

+= 1.4.1 =
+* Fixed issue which prevents the plugin working on SSL backend
+* Fixed issue with CSV file uploading in IE and other browsers
+* Fixed issue with empty series, which appears due to leading space in a source file
+* Added ability to define custom delimiter, enclosure and escape variables for CSV parsing

 = 1.4 =
 * Implemented aggregation target and selection mode options for candlestick chart